jimhigson/oboe.js/writing/main/4_Application_and_Reflection.md

 Packaging the library as a single distributable file
 ----------------------------------------------------

+![packaging of many javascript files into multiple single-file packages.
+The packages are individually targeted at different execution contexts, either browsers or node *get from notebook, split sketch diagram in half*](images/placeholder.png)

 -   One file for browser and node is common.
 -   say how this is done
 -   why not doing this (adds bloat, inhibits µlib)